-Since drones or similar powered UAVs are not allowed to fly over urban areas, an alternative non-powered UAV is chosen: the blimp.
+Since drones or similar powered UAVs are nationally regulated in Europe and in general not allowed to fly over urban areas, an alternative non-powered UAV is chosen: the blimp.
 Blimps can carry several payloads, like small cameras or microphones.
-Connectivity to the MONICA cloud will need to be provided by the carried device though.
+Connectivity to the MONICA cloud will need to be provided by the carried RF devices.